 Novel-reading was itself a full moral panic at one point, the Gentleman’s Magazine (Samuel Johnson’s first London gig) said; “Novels have been long and frequently regarded not as being merely useless to society, but even as pernicious, from the very indifferent morality, and ridiculous way of thinking, which they almost generally inculcate”.
 The people most at danger of corruption from books, especially novels, were women as their poor minds wouldn’t be able to cope with the strain.

 Then there is the character for whom reading is a source of power.
-Matilda is the first example of this, she must be one of the keenest readers in literature and all that mental pressure gives her literal superpowers.
+Matilda is the first example of this most people meet, she must be one of the keenest readers in literature and all that mental pressure gives her literal superpowers.
 Slightly different to Matilda are those characters like Frankenstein’s monster, who learn to speak and then read, actions that give them more agency.
 In The Testaments by Margaret Atwood, women have not been taught to read and it is a source of enormous power when Agnes Jemima is taught in order to become an Aunt.
 Although the reader for power is often an interesting and exciting one, they don’t usually have a ‘normal’ relationship with books, often being denied them in ways not so common in everyday life.

 Another form of reader in books are those who are keepers of words.
 A little like the reader of power, they are a character who have an exceptional relationship with books in some way.
 My first thought is The Professor in Mistress Masham’s Repose by TH White, but his Merlin would also fit the role.
 Many of these figures are old men or wizards, keepers of arcane bookshops or hidden, magical libraries.
 They frequently are not the protagonist in a work though, and frequently pop up to help and then disappear.